ispacowanguitar/napa-checkin-api/README.md

 You can create a checkin with a POST request.
 Just give it the parameters of the user_id, and the business_id.
 Both of these parameters must be present for the checkin to save properly.

 ### Development
-After cloning the repository, bundle to make sure you have all needed gems installed
+After cloning the repository, bundle to make sure you have all needed gems installed by opening your terminal and running
 ```
 bundle install
 ```